Body, Mind and Spirit (Thinkstock photos/Getty Images) |

 The point that our fundamental 'humanity' (from the Greek, humus, meaning "ground") consists of the body, mind and a spirit (or consciousness) rooted in this Ground of Being, is clearly made in a recent article by Shri Shri Anandamurti in The Times of India.
 Anandamurti observes:

 "Human existence is trifarious, a combination of three currents: physical, mental and spiritual.
 Most people may not transcend the limits of their physical existence: they get enmeshed in crude worldly pleasures, tormented by desire.
 Subtleties of life, expression and practice are perhaps beyond their reach.
-Their world is limited to their bodies and physical requirements.
+Their world is limited to their bodies and physical requirements."It ought to be the mission of every person to achieve confluence of the mental and spiritual strata," Anandamurti observes, as this is, "the pinnacle of human progress."
+Unfortunately, as Anandamurti clearly sets out, this basic aspiration is not recognized by societies at the peak of their physical strength.

 There are others who are more concerned with their minds as they feel that it is the supremacy of mind that sets them apart.
 Their lives are guided by their desires for mental satisfaction.
 By virtue of their endeavours they create poetry, art, music and sculpture, for instance.
 They express the finer human feelings of mercy, sympathy, love, friendship and pity.
 They believe that the mind flows for the sole purpose of attaining the Infinite, and hence they focus their energies on the contemplation of the Transcendental Entity.
 They are spiritual aspirants.
 Drawn by the magnetic attraction of Cosmic Consciousness they speed forward and reach the stage which marks the end of mental existence and the beginning of spirituality.
 At that stage one is no longer a human being, one is a veritable god."